-Lessons for Henry VII to learn from the Supporting example or explanation Wars of the Roses Support is very fragile, even among the monarch's close family and advisers.
-The monarch's position is in The monarch's position is insecure. e : It is important that the monarch has a strong personality and is a strong ruler.
+Lessons for Henry VII to learn from the Wars of the Roses Supporting example or explanation Support is very fragile, even among the monarch's close family and advisers.
+The monarch's position is insecure.
+It is important that the monarch has a strong personality and is a strong ruler.
 It is important to establish a strong and legitimate claim to the throne.
 The king must create an effective working relationship with the nobility.
 Actions and decisions must be taken carefully because the political situation is tense, unpredictable and unstable.
 The feelings, anger and ambitions of both sides run very deep.

-The Wars of the Roses. to plot the changing fortunes of the Yorkists and Use the information on the Wars of the Roses the Lancastrians over the years
+Use the information on the Wars of the Roses to plot the changing fortunes of the Yorkists and the lancastrians over the years